 Baby Carrier ∙∙∙ A soft-structured carrier is a must-have for traveling with a baby or a toddler.

 White Noise ∙∙∙ White noise is helpful when sleeping in a new — and potentially noisier — environment.
-The Hushh stays on all night with a single charge.
+This one stays on all night with a single charge.

 Snack Containers (filled with snacks!)∙∙∙ I love reusable snack bags